nisemono0/AniStitch/README.md

 ## Info
 Program to stitch images from anime together.
 Works on things other than anime too. <br>
-Takes video/image files as input. <br>
+Takes video/image files as input.
+Can be given a list of files as argument to load them directly. <br>
 Stitches chunks of images in an inverted pyramid style.
 Each chunk in a different thread.

 For example, with 100 images: